erinfry6/RNASeqRealignAcrossPrimates/README.md

  -

+## General notes
-### In general, for a specific procedure there is a generic perl "script", which takes a rather extensive set of parameters (e.g., species, annotations files, genome sequences etc.).
+In general, for a specific procedure there is a generic perl "script", which takes a rather extensive set of parameters (e.g., species, annotations files, genome sequences etc.).

-### Then there is a bash script that defines the correct parameters.
+Then there is a bash script that defines the correct parameters.
 The bash script will either not take any arguments at all, or the argument will be the species for which we want to do a specific procedure.

 For example, you will find in the "get_ensembl_annotations" folder the following scripts: